tanis2000/minigame-rust/README.md

 # minigame

 This is a basic sample game made with Rust that runs on both desktop and mobile platforms.
-Right now it's been tested on macOS and iOS and it works as long as you do some steps by hand.
+Right now it's been tested on macOS, iOS and Android and it works as long as you do some steps by hand.
 The idea is to have the whole show running on its own without the need of any manual step.

 # Hot code reloading